femou1/pb-handbooks/pbst_handbook.md

 [details="Warning System"]

 In cases of incidents such as someone causing a meltdown or freezedown, **ALWAYS** give them a warning first.
 If it is needed, a Taser can be used when warning someone.
+Warnings may also be given for wholly endangering the facility in other ways such as allowing the pressure to reach critical levels in PBOP.

 You are required to provide at least **one warning** before engaging in combat if the player is not acting aggressively.